markwkidd/cushaw-handbook/index.md

 ---
-title: About this project
+title: About this guide
 layout: home
 nav_order: 0
 ---

-# The Commonwealth Cushaw Project
+# The Commonwealth Cushaw Guide

 ![Collage of cushaw squash in various locations](assets/images/cushaw-homepage-banner-1000x250.png)

-**This guide is intended to help people grow and use tasty, nutritious cushaw squash.** It was initially developed by the Commonwealth Cushaw Project, a partnership of [Handbarrow](https://handbarrow.org/) and [Renew Appalachia](https://renewappalachia.org/) in Kentucky, USA.
-It has been built with technical assistance and resources from the [Going to Seed](https://goingtoseed.org/) crop guide project and an intercultural microgrant from the [Kentucky Rural-Urban Exchange](https://kyrux.org/).

-## Commonwealth Cushaw Zine
-An abridged version of this guide is available in zine form.
-Feel free to browse the pages online or download a copy as a PDF file.

-<iframe allowfullscreen="allowfullscreen" scrolling="no" class="fp-iframe" style="border: 1px solid lightgray; width: 100%; height: 20rem;" src="https://heyzine.com/flip-book/c5d5b4b224.html"></iframe>
+This guide is intended to help people grow and use tasty, nutritious cushaw squash.
+Some cushaws have been bred for tasty edible seed, and others for prolific summer squash or long-storing pumpkin characteristics.
+Some kinds of cushaw serve multiple roles.

 ## What are cushaws?

-**Cushaw**, or **kershaw**, is the most common name in English for the botanical species of squash _Cucurbita argyrosperma_, and likewise most squash varieties that are called cushaws are part of that species.
-This guide will use cushaw interchangeably with the species _C. argyrosperma_.
+_Cushaw_, or _kershaw_, is the common name in English for the botanical species of squash _Cucurbita argyrosperma_.
+The cushaw was domesticated in Mexico and it has traditionally been grown in the approximate region from Nicaragua to the Southeastern United States.

+- **Days from planting to harvest**: 60 for summer squash, 90-120 for winter squash and seeds.
+- **Planting dates:** After the last danger of frost, when soil reaches 60° Fahrenheit.
+- **Light:** At least 6 hours of direct sunlight daily.
+A small amount of shade can be helpful.
+- **Days to germination:** 3 - 7

 {: .note }
-> Due to historic changes in the understanding of squash botany, some squash of species _Cucurbita moschata_ are referred to as cushaws, for example the _Golden Cushaw_.
-This guide is not focused on C. moschata varieties like the Golden Cushaw.
-That species requires similar growing conditions, but there are differences.

-Different types of cushaw squash have been bred for different purposes such as edible seeds, summer squash, and long-keeping winter squash.
-Some types are used for more than one purpose.
+> Some squash varieties historically called cushaw, like _Golden Cushaw_, are now known to be _Cucurbita moschata_, a different botanical species.
+This guide focuses on _C. argyrosperma_ cushaws.

+## Zine Version

+An abridged version of this guide is available in zine form.
+You are welcome to download a PDF copy.

+<iframe allowfullscreen="allowfullscreen" scrolling="no" class="fp-iframe" style="border: 1px solid lightgray; width: 100%; height: 30rem;" src="https://heyzine.com/flip-book/c5d5b4b224.html"></iframe>

+### About this project

+It was initially developed by the Commonwealth Cushaw Project, a partnership of [Handbarrow](https://handbarrow.org/) and [Renew Appalachia](https://renewappalachia.org/) in Kentucky, USA.
+It has been built with technical assistance and resources from the [Going to Seed](https://goingtoseed.org/) crop guide project and an intercultural microgrant from the [Kentucky Rural-Urban Exchange](https://kyrux.org/).

 ## Using and reusing the guide